After the review comes the challenge! Yes, we start the resolutions again and this time it’s for 2023!

 Jeanne blouse in Japanese cotton

-4. Maintain order in the workshop and the shop
+4. Keep order in the workshop and the shop

 And yes, this one comes back year after year!
-Now that I have everything nicely tidied, I have to maintain order in the workshop but also in the shop and I swear it's not easy 😂!
+Now that I have everything nicely organized, I have to keep order in the workshop but also in the shop and I swear it's not easy 😂!

-Between the time it takes to tidy up, the mess my students and I create during creation sessions, the children playing in the shop (and moving the threads and sliders 😂)...
+Between the time it takes to tidy up, the mess my students and I create during creation courses, the kids playing in the shop (and moving the threads and sliders 😂)...
 I have plenty to keep me busy!

 Overall, I think I did pretty well this year 2022...
 I hope to make the same assessment for 2023... answer in a year!

-We put away the magazines, patterns, fabrics, and scraps
+We put away magazines, patterns, fabrics, and scraps

 We put everything away in the wardrobes 😊

-5. Sew the models and patterns from my stock for my darling and for myself
+5. Sew the models and patterns from my stock for my boyfriend and myself

 I have a multitude of printed pattern models, magazines... and endless desires but well... choices will have to be made 😂